 Noll has heard from countless women (including me) whose solution at such times was to seek help from experienced folks—who proceeded to “jerk the keyboard out from under them.”
 Some people may think this is helpful (I know my rescuers in college did), but “it’s really hard to learn this stuff if you can’t do it yourself.”

-“It just felt like a really comfortable environment to learn in,” says our classmate Alexandra Molnar, a freelance writer and communication assistant in Northborough, Mass.
+“It just felt like a really comfortable environment to learn in,” said our classmate Alexandra Molnar.
 “I really felt a sense of community and making friendships.
 We had a common bond of female empowerment, so it’s not like we were excluding males but more just boosting the skills and values that women can bring to the table.”

 From one challenge to the next, Lily and I moved closer to our goals: for Lily, making a webpage for the pop band she’s started with three friends; for me, being less dependent on others to manage my website or the online poetry journal I edit.
 We did happy dances when we got things right.
 We gave each other nerdy nicknames, Em and Strong, after the HTML terms for emphasized and important text.

-Sitting across from Lily day after day, I often gazed delightedly at the face above her open laptop: serious, focused, and for a change intrigued by something other than Taylor Swift lyrics.
+Sitting across from Lily day after day, I often gazed delightedly at the face above her open laptop: serious, focused, and intrigued by something other than Taylor Swift lyrics for a change.
 Not that I have anything against Ms. T-Swizzle, but who knows where coding might take my daughter?